 Law Enforcement Officer II

-Bachelor’s degree in criminal justice or a related field or equivalent combination of education, training and experience, to include graduation from police supervisory/leadership school.
-Must possess certification as a police officer as mandated by Virginia Department of Criminal Justice Services.
-Successful candidate must have significant law enforcement experience and considerable supervisory experience at or above the law enforcement/police sergeant level.
-Considerable knowledge of the principles and techniques of law enforcement, security, crime detection and prevention, and investigation; working knowledge of administrative functions in the areas of policy and supervision; considerable knowledge of the state and local municipality laws and management concepts related to a diverse police force; and, skill to use firearms and other job related police equipment.
-The successful candidate must have the ability to plan, organize, implement and direct a law enforcement, security/public safety program; ability to interpret laws, policies and regulations governing police/security operations; ability to analyze law enforcement/security and safety problems and/develop/implement resolutions; and, must function mentally and physically under stress and emergency situations.
+Considerable knowledge of the principles and techniques of law enforcement, security, crime detection and prevention, and investigation; working knowledge of administrative functions in the areas of policy and supervision of personnel; considerable knowledge of the state and local municipality laws and management concepts related to a diverse police force; and, skill to use firearms and other job related police equipment.
+Must be certified as a Police Officer as mandated by the Virginia Department of Criminal Justice Services (DCJS).
+The successful candidate must have the ability to plan, organize, implement and direct a law enforcement, security and public safety program; ability to interpret laws, policies and regulations governing police/security operations; ability to analyze law enforcement/security and safety problems and to develop and implement resolutions; and, must be able to function mentally and physically under stress and emergency situations.
 Effective communications skills, orally and in writing, is required.
-Must have a valid Virginia Driver’s License and clear driving record.
 Must not have been convicted of a felony or a crime involving moral turpitude.
-Considerable understanding of advanced law enforcement concepts and human resource management required.
+Must have considerable law enforcement experience and an understanding of advanced law enforcement concepts and human resource management skills.
+Must have attended formal supervisory training.
+Bachelor’s degree in criminal justice or a related field or equivalent combination of education, training and experience.
+Must possess a valid Virginia Driver’s License and have a clean record.
 Must be a U.S. citizen and at least 21 years of age.

 Virginia State University only accepts applications for employment through the on-line state Recruitment Management System (RMS).
 Faxed, e-mailed, and mailed applications and/or attachments will not be accepted.
 Visit https://virginiajobs.peopleadmin.com to complete an online application.